 Your portfolio, i.e. the work that you will spend your class time and homework time completing over the course of the two-year programme, should be a good representation of your academic journey in this subject.

-If you are wondering how on earth you even begin your journey on the art syllabus, then don’t panic!
+If you are wondering how on earth to even begin your journey on the art syllabus, then don’t panic!

-You will be given a theme, subject, task or brief which you will be asked to focus your attention on and to engage with in a personal way.
+You will be given an overriding theme, subject, task or brief which you will be asked to focus your attention on and to engage with in a personal way.

-As a result, you should ensure that the pages in your sketchbook (from start to finish) respond in some way to this theme, eventually communicating your intentions for your final piece.
+As a result of being given a subject by the examiners, you should ensure that the pages in your sketchbook (from start to finish) respond in some way to this theme, eventually communicating your intentions for your final piece.
 If you do go off on a tangent, this is ok but just ensure that you make your thought process and pattern clear to the examiner.